 “We appreciate the USD 250 Foundation and Kansas Gas Energy for their grant opportunity awarded to us for the purchase of Pitsco KUBO kits for each elementary school.
 These kits will allow students at our earliest grade levels to get hands-on experience with the process of coding which will, in turn, help to develop their critical thinking and problem-solving abilities.”
 Says Dr. Brad Hanson, Assistant Superintendent of Schools.

 Coding provides our students with the opportunity to develop college and career skills such as setting up a hypothesis, manipulating variables, testing their ideas, collecting data, and then analyzing and graphing their results.
-With the help of the ONE Gas Grant, Kubo provides the hands-on manipulatives that allow students to create, explore, and develop their skills for natural curiosity that leads to a conceptual understanding of computer sciences.
+With the help of the ONE Gas Grant, KUBO provides hands-on manipulatives that allow students to create, explore, and develop their skills for natural curiosity that leads to a conceptual understanding of computer sciences.

 Thank you USD 250 Foundation, Pitsco Education, and One Gas for your continued support of USD 250 and our students.